-'''

-type TransmitStatus = (transmitOK, excessiveCollisionError);
+type TransmitStatus = (transmitOkNoCollision, transmitOkOneCollision, transmitOkMultipleCollisions, excessiveCollisionError, lateCollisionError, dataLinkOff);

-'''

-Successful transmission is indicated by the status code transmitOK; the code excessiveCollisionError indicates that the transmission attempt was aborted due to excessive collisions, because of heavy traffic or a network failure.
+Successful transmission is indicated by any of the following status codes: transmitOkNoCollision, transmitOkOneCollision, transmitOkMultipleCollisions.
+The code excessiveCollisionError indicates that the transmission attempt was aborted due to excessive collisions, because of heavy traffic or a network failure; the code lateCollisionError indicates that a collision was detected outside the collision window (implementation of the lateCollisionError status code and associated processing is optional); the code dataLinkOff indicates that transmission was not attempted because the Data Link was turned off by network management (see section 5.3), or never turned on.
 Implementations may define additional implementation-dependent status codes if necessary.